-29. Application for registration can be made by completing and submitting the prescribed Form GST-01.
+28. Application for registration can be made by completing and submitting the prescribed Form GST-01.
 Application can be made on-line or submitted manually to the nearest Customs office.
 Registration forms can be obtained from the nearest Customs office or on-line from GST portal or website.
 The documents relating to business or companies registration should be submitted upon request.
 The Customs office will issue the letter of approval together with the registration number to the applicant for GST purposes e.g. for submission of GST return, payment, correspondence, etc. and also "an identification number (ID)" for applicants opting for on-line services.

-Registration for Transfer of Business as a Going Concern (TOGC)
+Registration : transfer of a business as a going concern (TOGC)